anderson-aristotle/html-css-sass/README.md

 ## Lab: Typography

-The text on our page isn't that readable.
-Have a look at [Better Motherfucking Website](http://bettermotherfuckingwebsite.com/).
-Use your hacker skills to figure out the CSS rules the site uses to make content more readable.

 Typography is a complex subject, but for now, when we talk about typography, we mean CSS rules aimed at improving the readability of your website.
 Such rules include, but are not limited to: